…and the winner is…

 The water in Italy is warm enough to swim in as early as April if you are south of Naples.
 I love this about Italy.
 The earliest I’ve swum in Italy has actually been Easter in March and the latest was Halloween.

 Many areas feature jewel-tones azure seas filled with a variety of sea life that you would not want to miss.
-While snorkeling along the Amalfi Coast, Capri and Ponza, we have spotted such creatures such as ‘la murena’, a sea-snake; octopus; tuna; rare lavender sea urchins; ‘pommodori di mare’, which are red sea creatures that are attached to the rocks along the shore.
+While snorkeling along the Amalfi Coast, Capri and Ponza, we have spotted such creatures such as moray eels; octopus; tuna; rare lavender sea urchins and ‘pommodori di mare’, which are red sea creatures that are attached to the rocks along the shore.

 Why I love them both…

 Regardless, knowing Italy’s pitfalls always motivates us to seek lesser known locations, which are always impressive.
 Italy is beautiful and when you know where to go and what to avoid, you can have an exquisite experience.
 In fact, most Italians know where to go when they want peace and quiet and more importantly, they know WHEN to go.

 Italy can definitely improve on many points, but in my opinion, the pros still outnumber the cons.
 I have had wonderful experiences on its coast, usually in a private boat, in order to avoid the negative aspects.
 However, there is still magic found on its coast.
 We find it each time we visit the Amalfi Coast and Capri.
 They are simply breathtaking.